Old Links Used in Class - Spring 2026

 - Practice:

-- Obtain sequences in fasta format. example
+- Obtain protein sequences in fasta format from Uniprot Uniprot.
+An example

-- Example of the output ; Click the "phylogenetic Tree" tab to view the tree and downlaod the tree file to your GMS6014/phylogenetics/ folder
+- Load sequence into ClustalOmega and perform global alignment; Click the "Result files" tab to downlaod the tree file to your GMS6014/phylogenetics/ folder.

-- Observe and manipulate the tree with the Simple Phylogeny link or using the Phylodendron .
+- Observe and manipulate the tree with the Simple Phylogeny link or using the Phylodendron . or icytree .

 - example of trees 1 and 2 ;

 - Comprehensive protein analysis tool JalView.
 Download and install it to try out.
+It allows you directly fetch sequences from public databases for MSA and other manipulations.

 A - Search for binary patterns